 Mount: Canon EF-M | Elements/groups: 17/11 | Diaphragm blades: 7 | Autofocus: Stepping motor | Stabilizer: 3.5-stops | Minimum focus distance: 1.0m | Maximum magnification: 0.21x | Filter thread: 52mm | Dimensions (WxL): 61x87mm | Weight: 260g

-Unlike in Canon’s EOS RF full-frame line-up, where most lenses are comparatively colossal when mounted on those slimline mirrorless cameras, EF-M lenses for APS-C format EOS M cameras generally look a better fit.
-As such, this is a particularly small and lightweight telephoto zoom that’s barely more than a third of the weight of Canon’s latest EF 70-300mm lens for DSLRs, and it’s very much slimmer and shorter.
+If you've chosen an EOS M camera because it's small and light, you'll want lenses which are small and light too.
+This lightweight telephoto zoom is barely more than a third of the weight of Canon’s latest EF 70-300mm lens for DSLRs, and it’s very much slimmer and shorter.
 Naturally, it’s also shorter in maximum focal length, but still extends to an ‘effective’ 320mm in full-frame terms.
 The other prominent factor in downsizing is that the aperture rating shrinks to f/6.3 at long zoom settings, instead of the more usual f/5.6.
-Despite having a plastic rather than metal mounting plate, construction feels solid throughout.
+Despite having a plastic rather than metal mounting plate, the construction feels solid throughout.
 Image quality is good in all respects, with decent levels of sharpness helped by a 3.5-stop image stabilizer.
 All in all, it’s the ideal telephoto zoom for a compact EOS M camera body.

 Standard zoom lenses are pretty versatile but often don’t give a wide enough angle of view.
 On an APS-C format Canon, the typical kit lens has a minimum focal length of 18mm, which only equates to 28.8mm in full-frame terms.
 It’s wide, but not THAT wide.
 Most APS-C format wide-angle zooms, however, start at 10mm, enabling you to fit massively more of a scene into the image frame.